Menu

 Each week, we recorded our girth and weight in little books I had made for each participant.
 Everyone who regularly attended the classes lost weight.
 It was a success from a health perspective, but more importantly because of the friendships with the women.

 Remembering RMI is a series that appears in The Marshall Islands Journal.
-The author has permission to reprint the series on this site
+The author has given permission to reprint the series on this site

 You can subscribe to the Journal by visiting the newspaper’s website: marshallislandsjournal@gmail.com.